mangalam-research/salve/README.rst

 ``Event("definePrefix", prefix, uri)``
   Emitted when defining a namespace prefix.

-Looking at an XML document as a set of DOM nodes, the set of events supported by salve might seem strange.
-Why would one need an ``enterStartTag`` event and a ``leaveStartTag`` event given that if the document **can** be modeled using DOM there cannot ever be an ``enterStartTag`` event without a corresponding ``leaveStartTag`` event?
-The reason for the set of events supported is that salve is designed to handle not only XML modeled as a DOM tree but also XML parsed as a text string being dynamically edited.
+The reason for the set of events supported is that salve is designed to handle **not only** XML modeled as a DOM tree but also XML parsed as a text string being dynamically edited.
 The best and closest example of this would be what ``nxml-mode`` does in Emacs.
 If the user starts a new document and types only the following into their editing buffer::